 SUDEP is defined as "sudden unexpected, witnessed or unwitnessed, non-traumatic and non-drowning death in an individual with epilepsy, with or without evidence of a seizure and excluding documented status epilepticus where post-mortem examination does not reveal a cause for death”.
 Based on international data, we estimate that there are at least 40 cases of SUDEP in Ireland each year.

-The full survey survey report is available for download HERE and at the end of this article.
-The key findings are also summarised in the image alongside this article.
+The full survey survey report is available for download and to read at the end of this article.

 As a whole, the survey results suggest that people with epilepsy want to know more about SUDEP and have a conversation on this rare aspect of the condition - with 81% of respondents noting that it was important to discuss whether they were at high risk of SUDEP or not.